APELL is founding an Advisory Board – join us now!

 In 2020, European Open Source business associations came together to found APELL – The European Open Source Software Business Association.
 APELL is bringing national Open Source Software organisations together into a European network and builds long-term relations with relevant decision-makers at the European level.

-Starting in 2025, APELL is establishing the APELL Advisory Board.
-Members of the new Advisory Board have direct influence on the focal points of APELL’s policy work and are involved in ongoing discussions and developments in the EU around Open Source at an early stage.
-Members of APELL’s national member organisations can join the APELL Advisory Board through their national organisation.
+The APELL Advisory Board was established in 2025.
+Participants in the Advisory Board have direct influence on the focal points of APELL's policy work and are involved in ongoing discussions and developments in the EU around Open Source at an early stage.
+Members of APELL's national member organisations can join the APELL Advisory Board through their national organisation.

-Members of the APELL Advisory Board join exclusive monthly online policy-briefings to review ongoing procedures and new developments.
-In order to build a strong and reliable presence at EU level, APELL’s Advisory Board members contribute to APELL’s inputs and positions on relevant dossiers, such as legislative proposals, ongoing procedures, and the implementation and transposition of laws related to Open Source.
+Participants in the APELL Advisory Board join exclusive monthly online policy-briefings to review ongoing procedures and new developments.
+In order to maintain a strong and reliable presence at EU level, APELL’s Advisory Board participants contribute to APELL’s inputs and positions on relevant dossiers, such as legislative proposals, ongoing procedures, and the implementation and transposition of laws related to Open Source.

-Members of the Advisory Board are encouraged to suggest topics for discussion with decision-makers and invited to join events organised by APELL and its partners.
-Advisory Board members receive priority invitation to events organised by APELL or jointly with partners, and receive prominent visibility there.
+Participants in the Advisory Board are encouraged to suggest topics for discussion with decision-makers and invited to join events organised by APELL and its partners.
+Advisory Board participants receive priority invitation to events organised by APELL or jointly with partners, and receive prominent visibility there.

-Advisory Board members will also be prominently displayed to our network via APELL’s website and other publications.
+Advisory Board participants are prominently displayed to our network via APELL’s website and other publications.

 Join the APELL Advisory Board!